 As if that wasn't enough, they also grilled two steaks!
 We were in for an authentic surf ‘n turf dinner.

 I experienced my first lobster bake in Portland the week before.
 However, this one was much more intimate.

 The brewery opened on their day off just for us and gave permission to have the lobster bake in their front yard.
 It demonstrated a sense of community among Mainers.

 To cap off our fantastic sunset dinner at an oceanside brewery, the Captain and crew made ooey-gooey s'mores tacos over the campfire.

 Once everything had been packed up, we left the beach and brewery as we'd found it.
 Justin shuttled us back to the J & E Riggin, its mainsail glowing in the fading sun.

-It would be hard to beat our third day of the Maine windjammer cruise, but Mother Nature had a few surprises in store for us.
+It would be hard to beat our third day of the windjammer cruise in Maine, but Mother Nature had a few surprises in store for us.

 Day 4: Sailing to Vinalhaven

 After a few days at sea, I became accustomed to the schooner's schedule and routines.
 Morning coffee, delicious breakfast, raise the anchor, raise the sails.
 It was all feeling more comfortable.

 Before we set sail from Waterman's Point, the crew set up the ship's chandlery, aka the gift shop.
 Since several couples on the windjammer cruise had sailed with the Riggin before, they could attest to the quality of the clothing.